THE SECRETS OF THE FBI

 Inside the Desperate Race to Stop the Next Attack

-Ronald Kessler is a veteran Washington-based investigative journalist on national security...His unparalleled access to top players in America's counterterrorism campaign allowed him a rare glimpse into their tradecraft, making The Terrorist Watch a riveting account. —The Washington Times
+Ronald Kessler is a veteran Washington-based investigative journalist on national security...His unparalleled access to top players in America's counterterrorism campaign allowed him a rare glimpse into their tradecraft, making The Terrorist Watch a riveting account.—Washington Times

-Ronald Kessler vividly tells the important story of the extraordinary efforts of those Americans who stand on guard protecting our nation in the war against Islamist extremism. —Sen. Joseph Lieberman, chairman of the Homeland Security and Governmental Affairs Committee
+Ronald Kessler vividly tells the important story of the extraordinary efforts of those Americans who stand on guard protecting our nation in the war against Islamist extremism.—Senator Joseph Lieberman, chairman of the Senate Homeland Security and Governmental Affairs Committee

 LAURA BUSH